 The Covid-19 pandemic which commenced in the UK in 2020 affected the University's operations in 2019/20 and 2020/21 as a result of lockdowns and restrictions imposed by the UK government.
-The University has safely carried out on-campus teaching and activities throughout the 2021/22 academic year, avoiding significant outbreaks by implementing Covid safety measures that reflected government guidance.
-The UK government has now removed all Covid-19 restrictions and has replaced its Covid-19 guidance for universities with guidance on managing infectious diseases in education and childcare settings.
-The University is planning for normal on-campus teaching and activities in 2022/23 following the safety measures in our Infection Control Guidance, which reflects the latest government guidance.
+Since the start of the 2021/22 academic year, the University has safely carried out on-campus teaching and activities, avoiding significant outbreaks by implementing infection control measures that reflected government guidance.
+The UK government has removed all Covid-19 restrictions and has replaced its Covid-19 guidance for universities with guidance on managing infectious diseases in education and childcare settings.
+The University is planning for normal on-campus teaching and activities in 2023/24 following the safety measures in our Infection Control Guidance, which reflects government guidance.

-While the risk from Covid-19 is receding, there remains what we consider to be a moderate risk that continuity of study could be disrupted in 2022/23 by a major outbreak or by national or local restrictions that might be imposed by government, e.g. in response to a significant increase in Covid-19 cases or a new variant.
+While the risk from Covid-19 has receded, there remains what we consider to be a moderate but reducing risk that continuity of study could be disrupted by a major outbreak or by national or local restrictions that might be imposed by government, e.g. in response to a significant increase in Covid-19 cases, a new variant of Covid-19 which evades vaccination, or a new epidemic of a different disease (e.g. bird flu).
 If this were to happen, the risks to continuity of study might include disruption to teaching and assessment resulting from government requirements to cease or reduce on campus activities; those requirements also affecting students' ability to access key learning and study facilities such as libraries; placement providers withdrawing or discontinuing placements for students; and students' lack of access to IT facilities affecting their ability to study remotely.